yashraj24007/ROOTSnROUTES/SETUP.md

 ## Troubleshooting

 If you see "Please set your VITE_GROQ_API_KEY" error:

 1. Check if `.env` file exists in project root
 2. Verify the API key is correctly set in `.env`
 3. Restart the development server
 4. Ensure the API key is valid and not revoked

+If you see "Could not find table 'public.user_favorites'" error:

+1. Run the `database_setup.sql` script in your Supabase SQL Editor
+2. Verify all tables are created in the Table Editor
+3. Check your Supabase URL and keys in `.env`
+4. See `FAVORITES_TROUBLESHOOTING.md` for detailed solutions